Pregnancy Disability Guidelines in Katy, TX

 Possible Leave Of Absence

 If you are uncomfortable and unable to work, you may want to discuss a leave of absence with your employer.
 Please do not ask your physician for disability unless you are restricted from all work.
-Each employer is different but, there are medical standards for disability.
+Each employer is different, but there are medical standards for disability.
 Typically, for a vaginal delivery, 6 weeks of leave is standard.
-For a cesarean section, 8 weeks of leave is standard.
-We are happy to provide documentation of these.
+For a cesarean section, 8 weeks of leave is standard—though patients who have had a prior surgical birth may want to consult our experts regarding a vaginal birth after cesarean for future family planning.
+We are happy to provide documentation of these timelines.

 The decision to grant medical disability any earlier in pregnancy will be made honestly, carefully, and will only be granted for medical illnesses that may affect maternal and fetal health.
 Disability will not be granted for symptomatic complaints that stem from the normal physical or emotional changes of pregnancy.